Milman Parry: Influence

 According to Steve Reece, there is "an enormous body of literature on Parry’s intellectual legacy".
 His influence is evident in the work of later scholars who have argued that there was a fundamental break in institutional structure between Homeric Greece and Platonic Greece, a break characterized by the transition from an oral culture to a written culture.
 This line of thought holds that in Homeric society, oral poetry served as a record of institutional and cultural practices.
 This thesis is associated with Eric Havelock, who cites Parry.
 Havelock argues that the fixed expressions that Parry identified can be understood as mnemonic aids, which were vital to the well-being of society, given the importance of the information carried by the poetry.

 Personal life

-Parry was married to Marian Thanhouser, who came from a German Jewish family, and endured anti-Semitic comments from some of her husband's colleagues.
-They had two children, Marian and Adam (1928–1971).
+Parry was married to Marian Thanhouser, who came from a German Jewish family, and endured antisemitic comments from some of her husband's colleagues.
+They had two children, Marian and Adam Parry (1928–1971).
 The latter was the chairman of Yale University's Classics Department, until his untimely death, together with his wife Anne Amory, in a motorbike accident.